mysticole928/CrowdStrike-CNAPP/Falcon-Container-Downloads.md

 Updated:

-2024-02-02 - Added information about the falcon-imageanayzer
+2024-02-02 - Added information about the falcon-imageanayzer 2024-02-08 - Fixed an instruction about excluding the `--platform' argument when download the Image Analyzer

 It's possible to download the latest **Falcon Container Sensor**, the **Falcon Node Sensor**, the **Falcon Kubernetes Admission Controller**, the **Falcon Kubernetes Protection Agent**, and the **Falcon Image Analyzer** from the **CrowdStrike** container registry.